 Part 2: FOUR More Essential Tools for Comedy Writing Punchlines

-You’ve mastered act outs, wordplay, misdirects, lists of three, analogies, and exaggeration, which you can read about in Part 1.
+You’ve mastered act outs, misdirects, lists of three, analogies, and exaggeration, which you can read about in Part 1.
 Yay!
 You’re now less likely to die on the hill of dick jokes at an open mic night, because you did your comedy homework.
-Most people don’t and are happy …
+Most people don’t and are happy to …

 TOPICAL COMEDY How to Turn News Into Jokes Using Satire